 Historically, the Ford Explorer is well known for being an unreliable SUV.
 It’s gained a bad reputation in the early 2010s when owners could not trust the engine and transmission.
 Since then, the Explorer has improved tremendously.
 However, the last few years indicate that it’s on the downswing again.

 Owners reported high volumes of engine, brakes, and electric problems for the 2020 model year.
-It received a 1 out of 5 reliability score from Consumer Reports and 3 out of 5 for customer satisfaction.
-As a result, CR gave the Explorer just an 8 out of 100 reliability score, landing it a spot on this list of the least reliable 2022 SUVs, according to Consumer Reports.
+It received a low reliability score from Consumer Reports and a mid-range score for customer satisfaction.

 The Mercedes-Benz GLE is the least reliable 2022 SUV

-The two recalls are considered dangerous and could increase crashing or an injury.
+The two recalls are considered dangerous and could increase crashing and chances of injury.
 In 2020, the Mercedes-Benz GLE SUV was even worse than the year before.
 It has had seven total safety recalls over the last two calendar years.
 It’s easy to see why owners and Consumer Reports would have difficulty recommending a vehicle with so many problems.
 Thanks to significant issues with the engine, electrical system, and brakes, customers don’t recommend the GLE.
-CR gave the German luxury SUV a 1out of 5 for reliability.

 Based on Consumer Reports‘ research and owners’ experiences, they recommend avoiding these SUVs.
 For the 2022 model year, some of the most famous names in the industry are producing unreliable SUVs.
-More reliable vehicles come from automakers like Toyota, Nissan, or Lexus.
-Consequently, make sure to avoid the Mercedes-Benz GLE, with its astronomically low predicted reliability rating.
+Vehicles with higher scores come from automakers like Toyota, Nissan, or Lexus.